Tamryn McDermott

 The dialogic processes of writing, revising, prompting, collecting, assembling, distilling, handwriting, and stitching is a sounding; a call and response (like the to-and-fro of a path or a video set in a palindrome loop).
 Following the path of my art education reveals the ongoing, emergent process of becoming artist/researcher/teacher (McDermott, 2021).

-My recent practice involves collective exhibitions, hand-made artist books and journals, arts-based research with undergraduate student participants, and recontextualized, reimagined installations of past artworks.
+My practice involves collective exhibitions, hand-made artist books and journals, arts-based research with undergraduate student participants, and recontextualized, reimagined installations of my artwork.

-Recently I have focused on discovering what an intermedia journaling and artistic research practice looks and feels like.
-This investigation led me to learn new skills in video/audio production and editing.
-I would like to continue to develop this part of my practice and consider how intermedia art practices can inhabit spaces such as classrooms and less-formal "art" spaces.
+I am pursuing what an intermedia journaling and artistic research practice looks and feels like.
+This investigation has led me to learn new skills in video/audio production and editing.
+As I continue to develop this part of my practice, I consider how intermedia art practices can inhabit spaces such as classrooms and less-formal "art" spaces.
 How can my work encourage public engagement, be interactive, and exist within alternative digital spaces such as augmented and virtual reality spaces?
 Through this work, I continue to explore concepts such as distance, connection, and translation as they relate to the visual and performative.

 I envision my practice entering an intermedia/performance space as I continue to learn new skills and develop this direction in my work, exploring my experience as a visual artist, researcher, and teacher through an artistic practice that manifests in both analog and digital form.